Automatic identification of diagnosis from hospital discharge letters via weakly supervised Natural Language Processing: Results

-The dataset comprises 33'176 discharge letters related to children who were admitted to Emergency Rooms and/or hospitalized in the Veneto Region between 2017 and 2020.
+The dataset for the main case study comprises 33,176 discharge letters related to 15,196 children who were admitted to emergency rooms and/or hospitalized in the Veneto Region between January 2017 and December 2020, with a family pediatrician adhering to the Pedianet network~\cite{cantarutti2021pedianet}.

 The dataset covers 44 different hospitals in the region, which can be grouped into 9 Local Health Units (LHUs) and 2 university hospitals.
-Each discharge letter in the dataset includes the complete text of the letter, along with the date of the letter and anonymized identifiers of the patient.
-A manual review of discharge letters was conducted to extract relevant diagnoses of bronchiolitis, resulting in 335 positive cases within the dataset.
+Each discharge letter includes the complete text of the letter, along with the date of the letter and an anonymized identifier of the patient.
+A manual review of discharge letters was conducted to extract relevant diagnoses of bronchiolitis, resulting in 335 positive cases within this dataset.
 This review was performed by a data manager with a clinical background, with the support of clinicians for uncertain cases.
-These labels are the gold standard to validate our pipeline, and we do not make direct use of them in the pipeline training.
+These labels are the gold standard to validate our pipeline, and we do not make direct use of them in the pipeline training (except for the fully supervised experiments).
+The median length of these letters is 4,515 characters (1st-3rd quartiles 3,240-5,806).

-We identified the records related to pediatric ERs/Departments by looking at the presence of specific keywords (e.g., \textit{pediatria, pediatrico, pediatrica}) in the header of the letters.
-This marked 10'340 records (31.17\%) as related to pediatric ERs/Departments.
-Supplementary Material A1 reports additional plots with data distributions among hospitals and LHUs.
-In particular, ten hospitals cover more than 85\% of the records.
+As an additional validation setting, we analyze a smaller dataset of 3,188 discharge letters related to 2,364 children who were admitted to emergency rooms and/or hospitalized in the Veneto Region between January 2020 and May 2025, with a family pediatrician adhering to the Pedianet network.
+This dataset covers 31 hospitals and 11 LHUs.
+Manual review, following the same approach of the bronchiolitis dataset, identified 97 cases of bronchitis, which serve as gold labels for evaluation.
+The median length of these letters is 5,387 characters (1st-3rd quartiles 2,601-6,759).

-The median length of the letters is 4515 characters (1st-3rd quartiles 3240-5806).
-An example of a fictitious letter is reported in Supplementary Material A2.
+\ref{app:data-plots} reports additional plots with data distributions among hospitals and LHUs for the two datasets.
+An example of a fictitious letter is reported in \ref{app:letter-example}.

+A secondary annotator independently reviewed a stratified sample of 30 positive and 30 negative discharge letters for each dataset, resulting in perfect inter-annotator agreement for bronchiolitis ($\kappa=1.00$) and substantial agreement for bronchitis ($\kappa=0.73$), with discrepancies primarily involving less certain cases.